 The Treasure of the Sierra Madre isn’t a tease about it either; it slathers the tension on, with numerous sequences destined to test the might of armchairs everywhere.
 An early scene where the cracks in Dobbs’ façade become visible is especially contorted: Dobbs, after discovering Curtin trying to catch a gila monster that happened to wander into the hole containing Dobbs’ hidden money, threatens Curtin and has to stick his hand into the hole to prove he doesn’t believe a gila monster resides within.
 Later, the film’s standout sequence features Dobbs walking back and forth as he tries to decide whether to check on a body he believes he left for dead.
 Each direction change is agonizing, and just when we think it’s over, the film masterfully pulls the rug out from under us as Dobbs questions his choice again.

 What makes these sequences work, however, is that they become part of an impressionist brew about choice and consequence, decision and indecision, and about the fate of the human consciousness.
-The film isn’t about whether these three live or die or strike it rich or not, but something worse, a tension about who they will become, who they are, and what mystifying forces of social construction and happenstance conspire to shape our identities.
+The film isn’t about whether these three live or die or strike it rich or not, but something more disconcerting: the anxiety of the soul, a question about who they will become, who they are, and what mystifying forces of social construction and happenstance conspire to shape our identities.
 Their fates are on the line, being tested by the unending, unnerving majesty of the mountain, itself a conjured force that seems to exist as part of the mind more than as a physical reality.
 It seems to exist just to tempt.

 Thus, the star of the film is as much the mountain as any human character.
 It’s spoken about at length by the characters, defining their lives, actions, thoughts, hopes, dreams, breaths, and nightmares – it’s as if it can’t help but be mentioned no matter the conversation.
 It stumbles into the words, looming in the background and the foreground and swallowing the characters in its great wide emptiness.
 John Huston’s camera, however, tells the greater truths about the mountain precisely as it avoids the facts.
 We never get a sense of its size or its location in truth – we know almost nothing about it logistically, allowing the location a misty, fantastical, otherworldly vibe even as it attains a crucial, aching, husky earthiness.
 It attains a sense of place at once alien and all-too-real, a place that might occupy a physical space but plays out much more as the embodiment of the foolish dreams of men doomed to forever remain un-reached.
 It’s a place less physical and more crushingly abstract, serving less to be seen or heard than to ensnare and to confuse.
 It’s telling that, although the title of the film refers to its geographical location by name, the film itself, and its characters, never do.

 The nature of the mountain and its agency over the men who try to assert agency over it is revealed most forthrightly through the film’s visuals.
-On one hand, Huston’s long-shots are key, capturing better than perhaps any other early period Western the ominous sense of foreboding control of land over people.
-Many of the wide shots are careful to place people far away from the screen – they are always there and rarely absent, but painfully small as if rendered featureless ants or enigmas by the mountain’s foreboding dehumanization.
-Elsewhere, when the camera is more close to Huston’s characters, it’s almost impossible to get a sense of the mountain’s geography, rendering it a confusing open-aired labyrinth where men are trapped not by a physical maze but a mental one, aided, of course, by the oppressive openness of the location and the lack of space to do things like hide one’ s money, or to plot against one’s acquaintances, or to breathe.
+On one hand, Huston’s long-shots are key, capturing more evocatively than perhaps any other early-period Western the ominous, foreboding control of land over people, even as people try to disrupt the land through unheeding extraction.
+Many of the wide shots are careful to place people far away from the screen – they are always there and rarely absent, but painfully small as if rendered featureless ants or enigmas by the mountain’s dehumanizing pall.
+Elsewhere, when the camera is more close to Huston’s characters, it’s almost impossible to get a sense of its geography, rendering it a confusing open-aired labyrinth where men are trapped not by a physical maze but a mental one, aided, of course, by the oppressive openness of the location and the lack of space to do things like hide one’ s money, or to plot against one’s acquaintances, or to breathe.
 Huston threads both naturalism and dream-like artifice into his location, rendering it a battle or uneasy mixture between the two, being careful to leave a hole in between his styles ready to suck up anyone who dares threaten their precarious tension.

-Huston displayed a deep love of the nature he would capture on film and went to great detail to film on location, to capture its “truth”, and for this reason the stagey set-bound nature of many scenes here seems intentional.
+Huston displayed a deep affection for the natural geography he would capture on film and went to great detail to film on location, to capture its “truth”, and for this reason the stagey set-bound nature of many scenes here seems intentional.
 Especially in the later scenes, when the film shifts to night as the characters become more distorted and we enter into Dobbs’ increasingly befuddled gaping wound of a mind, the film is obviously, too obviously, lit by artificial light.
-Likewise, certain aspects of the nature seem too precariously placed, as if there not as part of a real geography but intentionally placed to torment Dobbs, as if by the very angry, defensive force of the Earth itself.
+Likewise, certain aspects of the nature seem too precariously placed, as if there not as part of a real geography but intentionally placed to torment Dobbs, as if by the very angry, defensive force of the Earth itself, illuminated by some teasing, impish, mock-sacred glow.
 And this seems the point – we are increasingly witnessing not a real mountain but Dobbs’ internal conception of it, a hellish artifice imposed upon him from within and rendered visually real around him.
 Even before Dobbs loses himself to the mountain, the location seems more like an abstracted reflection of “nature destroying man” than a real location.
-It is a trenchant and important rejection of the all-too-common Western motif of man conquering and living with nature, a noirish painting of human decay more than a mountain.
+It is a trenchant and important rejection of the all-too-common Western motif of man conquering and living with nature, a noirish evocation of human decay more than a mountain.

 In turn, Huston is very much dealing with a classical Western theme – man vs nature.
 But here, unlike so many other Westerns of the time, he posits not mutualism, but parasitism, with men as the abusers of the mountain and the hurting earth in turn ready to defend itself at all costs.
 This is not a bedtime story meant to praise the wonders of the rugged individual, but to reveal the underside of that ruggedness, to expose the internal greed and despair that American men in the Old West could epitomize.
 The film positively destroys the romantic Western myth by reading it as a noir.
 It is not a bedtime story – it’s a brittle moral fable, a warning, and a cautionary tall tale of the most darkly twisted variety.